How to Eject USB from Mac/MacBook [Step-By-Step]

-Summary: This post from Dr.Buho explains how to safely eject USB from Mac or MacBook Pro/Air to avoid data corruption or disk error.
+Summary: This post from Dr.Buho explains how to safely eject a USB from your Mac or MacBook Pro/Air to avoid data corruption or disk error.

 how to eject USB from Mac

-How to Safely Eject USB from Mac/MacBook – 6 Ways
+How to Safely Eject a USB from Mac/MacBook – 6 Ways

-Select the target USB device that you want to disconnect, click the File tab in the menu bar, and select the Eject option.
+2. Click the File tab in the menu bar and select the Eject option.

 how to eject USB from Mac